-What motivates philosophical thought is wonder, a loving concern for the world as it is in itself (GW VIII, 208).
-The “loving participation” of philosophy is, however, distinct from Plato's notion of eros.
+Hence, what motivates philosophical thought is the love of a world full of wonder and the willingness to participate in its meaning.
+This “loving participation” of philosophy is, however, distinct from Plato's notion of eros.
 Love is understood by Scheler here in terms of the Christian sense of agape, loving as giving.
 The human being as a loving, philosophical being is not motivated to know by a sense of a lack, as is the case of eros, but rather motivated by the abundance and surfeit of the meaning of the world (GW VI, 84).
 Modernity's ethos of control and domination has transformed the world into a mere object of utility.
 As a means to reawaken a sense of wonder, Scheler called for a rehabilitation of virtue, in particular the virtues of humility and reverence (GW III, 15).
 The philosopher lives in reverence of the world, an astonishment in a world of inexhaustible depth and secrets (GW III, 26).

 Following Augustine, Scheler takes love as the foundation for knowledge, taking the affective and emotional life and the precondition for the rational (GW VI, 87).
 Before the world is known, it is first given.
-The loving human being is this openness to the world, to that which is other.
+Love is that which opens the human being up to the world, to that which is other.
 This openness demonstrates that there is a moral precondition for knowledge.
 Knowledge is possible only for a loving being (GW V, 83).
 This love is the movement of transcendence, a going beyond oneself, an opening to ever richer meaning.
 Love is always already directed to the infinite, to absolute value and being (GW V, 90).
 With this understanding of the relation of love to knowledge, Scheler declares that “knowledge is ultimately from the divine and for the divine” (GW VIII, 211).

 It was not until he read Husserl's Logical Investigations and learned of the idea of phenomenology, however, that Scheler came upon a style of thinking that best captured for him the loving disposition of philosophy.
 Though indebted greatly to Husserl's genius and originality, Scheler was often critical of Husserl when describing the nature of phenomenology.
 For Scheler, phenomenology is unequivocally not a method, but an attitude (GW X, 380).
 Grasping the meaning or essence of an object has meant since Plato a type of disengagement from or suspension of an object's immediate and present existence.
 The intent of this disengagement is not to abstract from the object as it exists, but rather to look at the object as it is in itself.
 Phenomenology cultivates a shift in seeing so that world is no longer taken for granted, as it is in the natural worldview, but regarded critically.
 The phenomenological attitude does not negate the practical or “natural” world and way of being.
 It merely holds it in abeyance, suspending judgment.
 Such a suspension or slackening is motivated not by a disdain or devaluation of the practical life, but by a love of the world.
 It is in this respect that Scheler describes phenomenological attitude as a psychic technique comparable to Buddhist techniques of suffering (GW VIII, 139).